cloudmesh/cloudmesh-slurm/README.md

 and replacing the `--nodes` parameter with the number of workers.

 ## 4.0 Install Single-Node

+TODO: why do we ant that. explanation needed ...
+TODO: is this a cluster with manager and worker on the smae node or one manager and one

 Single-node installation, which is a SLURM cluster with only one node, can be easily configured by using the host command with the manager